 How to create an accent wall with laminate flooring

-Using laminate flooring is a great way to create an accent wall in any room of your home.
+You might not immediately thing of putting flooring on walls.
+But, using laminate flooring is a great way to create an accent wall in any room of your home.

 Laminate flooring is user-friendly, tung and groove and comes in a variety of shapes, sizes and finishes.